fjadidi2001/fjadidi2001/README.md

 - 🎓 Pursuing M.Sc. in Computer Science (AI focus)

 ### Languages and tools I work with
-Python • TensorFlow • PyTorch • Django • Go • PostgreSQL • Docker • AWS
+Python • TensorFlow • PyTorch • Django • Go • PostgreSQL • Docker

 ### Recent learning
 Just completed some cool courses on diffusion models and prompt engineering.
 Always learning something new in AI!